egch/azure-AI-900-preparation/exam-preparation/doubts.md

 Q. What is an utterance in conversational language understanding?
 A. An example of something a user might say that the application must interpret

+Q. What is the purpose of a skillset in Azure AI Search?
+A. To apply a sequence of AI skills to enrich data

+Q.  What is the default search syntax for queries in Azure AI Search?
+A. Simple query syntax

+Q. What is the role of attention layers in transformer models?
+A. To evaluate the semantic relationships between tokens

+Q. Which layer of a generative AI solution focuses on the construction of prompts submitted to the model?
+A. The metaprompt and grounding layer